TheBoctor/ptt/README.md

 This utility allows using push-to-talk to control sources via libinput events, **so long as you add your user to the `input` group**.
 XTEST/xdo is not used, there is no requirement for XWayland or any specific display server.
 Xlib is only used to resolve human-readable hotkey names.

 This will allow push-to-talk behavior even on things like the Discord web client or Vencord, no XTEST or XWayland shims required.
-Simply set your application's mic policy to passive/auto and set a relatively low activation threshold. **In Discord web clients, you may want to disable "Automatic Gain Control" entirely.
-It can detect your mic turning on and off as peaks, and lower its level, potentially making it hard for others to hear you.**
+Simply set your application's mic policy to passive/auto and set a relatively low activation threshold. **In Discord web clients, your microphone may be quieter and require extra amplification.
+The desktop version seems to have core modules to boost the mic in-application, but the web client does not.**

 Sound cues for mute toggle via SDL2 (SDL_mixer) are supported, though their paths are currently hardcoded.